SuLab/Applied-Bioinformatics/Configuration.md

 * Confirm the R kernel is successfully installed.
 If you see the option for R, then you're all set!
 ![Jupyer R kernel view](https://user-images.githubusercontent.com/2635409/42073870-e6022f56-7b1d-11e8-9cbd-77e607599bdb.png)

------ below needs to be updated accordingly (mirror order as above)

 ## Windows Subsystem for Linux